zouhair/NHLGames/README.md

 # Chromecast
-NHL Games don't support Chromecast, by Google Chrome does.
-Follow those steps if you want to play the game on your TV.
+NHL Games don't support Chromecast, but Google Chrome does.
+Follow these steps if you want to play the game on your TV.

 ![image](https://cloud.githubusercontent.com/assets/23088305/25557771/3570cf2a-2ce6-11e7-980a-b605b93c66dc.png)